 Emotional abuse What is emotional abuse

-Emotional abuse is the ongoing emotional maltreatment or emotional neglect of a child.
+Emotional abuse is the ongoing emotional maltreatment of a child.
 It’s sometimes called psychological abuse and can seriously damage a child’s emotional health and development.

 Emotional abuse can involve deliberately trying to scare or humiliate a child or isolating or ignoring them.

-Children who are emotionally abused are usually suffering another type of abuse or neglect at the same time – but this isn’t always the case.
+Children who are emotionally abused are often suffering another type of abuse or neglect at the same time – but this isn’t always the case.

 Official definitions of emotional abuse